estruyf/blog-content/content/posts/2021-04-15-securing-your-azure-functions-with-the-existing-authentication-configuration.md

 When you open your Function App on the [Azure Portal](https://portal.azure.com/), navigate to **Authentication**.

-{{< caption "/2021/04/secure1.png" "Secure the App Service or Function App"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABSSURBVF3BwQrCQAxF0ZukScGl2/7/95VRBJEZX+lioHqO7Y+n1lxYq3B3TpIwM668IqhM3J2ptYYkrhzjxxiD17d4fzqSmJbRO8pkigi2+41/B5FmHBJAfacpAAAAAElFTkSuQmCC" "1917" >}}
+{{< caption-new "/uploads/2021/04/secure1.png" "Secure the App Service or Function App"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABSSURBVF3BwQrCQAxF0ZukScGl2/7/95VRBJEZX+lioHqO7Y+n1lxYq3B3TpIwM668IqhM3J2ptYYkrhzjxxiD17d4fzqSmJbRO8pkigi2+41/B5FmHBJAfacpAAAAAElFTkSuQmCC" "1917" >}}

 - Click on the **add identity provider**.
 - On the next screen, you can choose between creating a new application or using an existing one.
 In my case, I will use the **Provide the details of an existing app registration**.
 This way, I can use an app registered in another tenant.
 Not only that, but it will also show you what it uses.